basarat/2019-holyjs/README.md

 ```
   * Second it allows you to write commands in a synchronous fashion even though they execute asynchronously, keeping you away from chaining hell or missed await calls.

-* Also worth pointing out commands follow user interactions.
-E.g. `.type` inserts text like a user would do it, key by key, this also results in less flake.

 ### Assertions (`should` command) and its arguments
 All assertions are done with the `should` command.